Dramatic video shows robbers terrorizing staff of Ballantyne Wells Fargo with pistols

 Ninety seconds of video from the robbery was tweeted by Charlotte-Mecklenburg Police Thursday, showing the two first burst through the front doors covering themselves with a black umbrella.

-Both had their faces covered, with the one appearing to have cut holes to see through a hoodie he was wearing backwards.
+Both had their faces covered, with the one appearing to be wearing a hoodie backwards, with holes cut for his eyes.

 One female bank employee can be seen in the in video with her hands in the air, as the robbers ordered her to come out from behind a desk.